 - Hanging food away from wild animals

-- Mending a broken boot lace
+- Mending a broken bootlace

-- Climbing and rescuing…
+- Climbing and rescuing

-A paracord bracelet is a good way to keep a lot of cordage on you at all times.
+A paracord bracelet (Amazon link) is an excellent way to keep a lot of cordage on you at all times.

 Tarp or Plastic Sheeting